OWASP/owasp.github.io/pages/all_supporters.md

 To learn more please [Contact Us](https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/72){:rel="noopener sponsored" target="_blank"} today!

-## Corporate Sponsorship (CURRENTLY NOT AVAILABLE FOR PURCHASE)
+## Corporate Sponsorship
 Organizations looking to support the mission of OWASP while also interested in exhibiting at conferences like our Global AppSec events, should consider Corporate Sponsorship.
-These packages offer the best value and include:
+These packages offer the best value.
+Please contact [Events](events@owasp.com) for more information.
-- Event Exhibition space - up to five events per year
+#- Event Exhibition space - up to five events per year
-- Discounted conference and training passes
+#- Discounted conference and training passes
-- Listing in rotation as Corporate Supporter site-wide on owasp.org
+#- Listing in rotation as Corporate Supporter site-wide on owasp.org
-- Public acknowledgment on various other channels
+#- Public acknowledgment on various other channels

-Visit [Corporate Sponsorship](/pages/corporate-sponsorships) to learn more about these packages.
+#Visit [Corporate Sponsorship](/pages/corporate-sponsorships) to learn more about these packages.
 And if you're ready, please [Contact Us](https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/72){:rel="noopener sponsored" target="_blank"} today!

 ---
 ## Corporate Members, Sponsors & Supporters